Cancun’s New Tourism Tax – Everything You Need to Know (2023)

 Even more, things to see and do has to be good, right?

 After the pandemic, the area, its citizens, and the tourist industry has been greatly affected.

-Effects which we are likely to see well into 2022 and maybe even 2023.
+Effects that we are likely to see well into 2023 and maybe even 2024.